How to Use Pinterest for Etsy Shops in 2023

 Pinterest is an incredible tool that you can use to promote your Etsy shop and get your products in front of more eyes.
 It takes some extra time and dedication to really ensure you are doing the best practices for promoting on Pinterest, but it is worth it to have that extra traffic to your shop.

 Pinterest is always changing, so it’s important to keep up with the latest updates and ensure you are following the correct practices to use this platform.
 But we are going to cover the latest updates on how to use Pinterest for your Etsy shop in 2023.

 Create a Pinterest account

 Once your account is created you can add in some of the extra details to your profile.
-This is where you can add in your logo as your main image, or it can be an image of yourself.
-You can also add in a banner with a sneak peek at some of your products, or it will manually create a banner with some of your recent pins.
+This is where you can add your logo as your main image, or it can be an image of yourself.
+You can also add a banner with a sneak peek at some of your products, or it will manually create a banner with some of your recent pins.

-You can also add in a brief description, which is a great location to include some relevant keywords that can help your profile be found.
+You can also add a brief description, which is a great location to include some relevant keywords that can help your profile be found.
 This description can give a glimpse into what you sell and what people can expect from viewing your Pinterest profile.